 As such, you’ll hardly get noticed unless you’re making some really big mistakes or giving a particular player a very hard time.

 People spend several hours sitting with the same players, so naturally, they see what you’re doing and try to figure out your strategy – sometimes even subconsciously.

-Therefore, building your image for a single session or even for the long run if you’re playing against the same players can be quite beneficial.
+Therefore, building your image for a single session (or even for the long run if you’re playing against the same players) can be beneficial.